 Our three-year part-time Waldorf teacher education certificate program integrates studies in Waldorf pedagogy and child development with philosophical foundation studies in Anthroposophy.
 Active, hands-on work in artistic areas supports the inner-deepening, growth of self-knowledge, and schooling of perception essential for the Waldorf teacher.

-Great Lakes Waldorf Institute (GLWI) is an Association of Waldorf Schools of North America (AWSNA) and a Waldorf Early Childhood Association of North America (WECAN) “Developing Institute;” our Grades and Early Childhood certificate programs both consists of 40 credits of in-person, on-line and independent study coursework.
+Great Lakes Waldorf Institute (GLWI) is an Association of Waldorf Schools of North America (AWSNA) “Candidate for Full Member” and a Waldorf Early Childhood Association of North America (WECAN) “Developing Institute;” our Grades and Early Childhood certificate programs both consists of 40 credits of in-person, on-line and independent study coursework.

 We have been partnering with Mount Mary University since our inception to offer a fully-accredited Master of Arts Degree in Education with a Waldorf emphasis, which requires an additional 9 credits of Mount Mary coursework.